Be Crocwise around the water—communication resources

 General Be Crocwise resources

-Living in or visiting Croc Country means understanding how to Be Crocwise when you’re around the water.
+Living in or visiting areas where there is crocodile habitat means understanding how to Be Crocwise when you’re around the water.

 Crocodiles can be found in any waterway including rivers, creeks, beaches, oceans and waterholes.

 Crocs are apex predators that use ambush tactics, such as lying and waiting at the water’s edge, to capture their prey.
+Crocodiles can stay under the water for hours.
 Just because you can’t see a croc, doesn’t mean there isn’t one close by.

-So, if you enjoy fishing, boating, camping or swimming in the great outdoors, knowing how to Be Crocwise can reduce your risk of a croc attack.
+So, if you are planning to go fishing, boating, camping, swimming or sightseeing in the great outdoors, knowing how to Be Crocwise can reduce your risk of a croc attack.

 View and download Be Crocwise communication resources.